EJF Guaranteed Summer Funding

 All EJF Fellowship Applicants:

-- Must attend an EJF Information Session or view the Session Video.
+- Must attend an EJF Information Session or watch the EJF Session Webcast.
 Students are responsible for knowing the information provided on this website and at the Information Session, and adhering to the deadlines and rules.

-- Must complete three volunteer hours for the Equal Justice Foundation, one hour of which must be a phone banking hour.
+- Must complete three volunteer fundraising hours, one hour of which must be a phone-banking hour.

 - Must complete all payroll paperwork at a required payroll session.
-Dates of payroll sessions will be announced in spring 2013.
+Dates of payroll sessions will be announced in Spring 2014.

 - Must, if traveling abroad, complete and submit all necessary international travel paperwork.
 See Internships Abroad, above, for more information.